Danny Masterson, the former “That ’70s Show” star, was charged last June with forcibly raping three women in 2001 and 2003.

 The charges come three years after the LAPD first confirmed it was investigating Masterson based on accusations of sexual assault made by three women.
 According to Deputy District Attorney Reinhold Mueller, who is prosecuting the case, all of the alleged crimes took place at Masterson’s home in the Hollywood Hills.

 The DA’s office also said on Wednesday that it declined to file charges against Masterson for two other incidents because there was “insufficient evidence” for one case and the statute of limitations for the other.

-Masterson’s attorney, Tom Mesereau, told TheWrap on Wednesday that his client is “innocent” and that he will be “exonerated when all the evidence finally comes to light and witnesses have the opportunity to testify.”
+Masterson’s attorney, Tom Mesereau, previously told TheWrap in June that his client is “innocent” and that he will be “exonerated when all the evidence finally comes to light and witnesses have the opportunity to testify.”

 “Obviously, Mr. Masterson and his wife are in complete shock considering that these nearly 20-year old allegations are suddenly resulting in charges being filed, but they and their family are comforted knowing that ultimately the truth will come out,” Mesereau said.
 “The people who know Mr. Masterson know his character and know the allegations to be false.”

 What about the lawsuit against Masterson and the Church of Scientology?

 The criminal case is separate from the civil lawsuit, whose plaintiffs include Chrissie Bixler and her husband Cedric Bixler-Zavala, Marie Bobette Riales and two anonymous Jane Does.
 The lawsuit is against Masterson, the Church of Scientology and Scientology leader David Miscavige.
 Three of the women in the lawsuit — Bixler and the two Jane Does — have been involved in the Church of Scientology.